opencast/opencast/docs/guides/admin/docs/upgrade.md

 Re-Build ElasticSearch Index
 ----------------------------

-The introduction of the new scheduler service requires an update to the Elasticsearch index:
+The introduction of the new scheduler service requires an update to the ElasticSearch index:

 1. If you did not do that during the scheduler migration, delete the index directory at `data/index`
 2. Start Opencast if you have not already, waiting until it has started completely.